-(3) Asset impairments primarily includes impairments of operating lease right-of-use assets and other property assets related to the closure of Rent-A-Center Business stores and previously closed product service centers, damage related to social unrest, as well as a write-down of capitalized software in the first six months of 2020.
+(3) Asset impairments primarily includes impairments of operating lease right-of-use assets and other property assets related to the closure of Rent-A-Center Business stores and previously closed product service centers, damage related to looting, as well as a write-down of capitalized software in the first nine months of 2020.

-(d) Other primarily includes legal settlement reserves, state tax audit assessment reserves, expenses related to COVID-19, partially offset by the receipt of insurance proceeds related to Hurricane Maria.
+(4) Other primarily includes legal settlement reserves, state tax audit assessment reserves, expenses related to COVID-19, partially offset by proceeds received from the sale of a class action claim and insurance proceeds related to Hurricane Maria in 2017.